-Riding in cold, wet and miserable conditions?
+Riding in cold, wet, and miserable conditions and getting cold feet?

 The question is, which type suits your needs and riding conditions?

-Shoe covers come in all types of sizes, coverage areas, and made from different materials that serve a specific purpose.
+They come in all types of sizes, coverage areas, and made from different materials that serve a specific purpose.

 A Quick Glance : Our Favorite Cycling Shoe Covers